13 Scrambled Egg Mistakes You Need to Stop Making

 How to fix it: "You want to turn off the heat when the eggs are slightly underdone, as they will continue cooking for a bit longer," Templeton explains.
 Once the scrambled eggs reach a vibrant yellow hue, you can take them off the heat source and plate them.

 Love your eggs with cheese?
-To get this right, avoid using pre-shredded packaged cheeses, cautions Whitney.
-They dry out your egg mixture and don’t bind correctly with the eggs, he says.
+To get this right, avoid using pre-shredded packaged cheeses, says Whitney.
+They dry out your egg mixture and don't bind correctly with the eggs, he says.

-How to fix it: “To avoid this mistake, I always like to finish with freshly grated Parmigiano Reggiano,” Whitney explains.
+How to fix it: "To avoid this mistake, I always like to finish with freshly grated Parmigiano Reggiano," Whitney says.

 Sure, salt and pepper are great, but you can make scrambled eggs even more flavorful with some more inventive herbs.